jsh3lly/Runo/README.md

+# Runo
-# Runo: Play Uno on the terminal over the internet with your friends, written in Rust!
+Play Uno on the terminal over the internet with your friends, written in Rust!

 ## Dependencies
 * rust compiler